mswjs/msw/README.md

 Service Workers are designed as a caching tool.
 However, we don't want our mocking definitions to be cached, which would result into out-of-date logic during development.

-It's highly recommend to **enable "Update on reload"** option in the "Application" tab of Chrome's DevTools (under "Service Workers" section).
+It's highly recommend to **enable "Update on reload"** option in your browser (DevTools > Application > Service Workers, in Chrome).
 This will force Service Worker to update on each page reload, ensuring the latest logic is applied.

 ![Service Workers: Update on reload](https://raw.githubusercontent.com/kettanaito/msw/master/media/sw-update-on-reload.png)